 This asphalt mix uses more than 25% recycled plastic and glass that would otherwise end up in landfill, or as a pollutant in our natural environment.

-On average, every 1 km of this two-lane road has used:
+On average, every 1 km of this 2-lane road has used:

 We estimate that 170,000 tonnes of soft plastic waste is created in Victoria each year, with only 17,000 tonnes or 10% recovered.
 The Victorian Market Development Strategy for Recovered Resources identifies soft plastics as a priority material because of its increasing use and low recovery rate.

 Downer won the Premier’s Sustainability Award in 2019 for the development of the asphalt mix.

 Close the Loop received $500,000 from our Resource Recovery Infrastructure Fund to expand operations to increase the soft plastics additive.
 They are investing in infrastructure that recovers 5,000 tonnes of soft plastics annually, as well as waste toner powder and engine oil, all of which can be used in asphalt road base.

 Downer commissioned an internal research and development program to assess the performance, occupational health and safety risks, and scalability of the plastic and glass modified asphalt.